記事内にプロモーションを含むことがあります

 If it is Pokémon, many materials can be used as references, such as pictures, games, and stuffed animals.

-When it comes to original characters of your design, the hurdle is higher because you need to create your characters from reference materials.
+When it comes to the original characters of your design, the hurdle is higher because you need to create your characters from reference materials.

 If the task is too difficult or the hurdle to completion is too high, you will not be able to maintain your motivation until the end, and you are more likely to fail in the process of making it.